espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Animations
 ----------

-| Regardless of what method you use to bring in the TF2 Characters and their appropriate rigs, be it the Hisanimations port, or the TF2 in game models, or the SFM models, all use the same method for applying in-game animations.
+| Regardless of what method you use to import the TF2 characters and their appropriate rigs, be it the Hisanimations port, or the TF2 in game models, or the SFM models, all use the same method for applying in-game animations.
 There's no other method hence only one method is listed.
 However, for the Hisanimations port, you do have to make sure you get the one that's compatible with taunts.
 That one is available under the ``#community-ports`` channel of the `TF2 Blender Discord server <https://discord.gg/zHC2gJW>`_.
 |

 .. note::

-    | Not all animations from TF2 can be brought in with ease.
-Some can, but not all.
-It depends on which specific animation you want to bring in.
+    | Not all animations from TF2 can be imported with ease.
+It depends on which specific animation you want to import.
 Some animations in TF2 are additive, instead of independent, meaning that you need a base animation and the new animation adds on top of it.
 For example, to bring in the animation of shooting the shotgun, you first need to have the idle animation of that shotgun brought in.
     | This is possible in SFM.
 However, in Blender, a script is required.
-It's currently being developed by Hisanimations and not ready at the time of writing.
+It's currently being developed by Hisanimations and not ready right now.

 .. _animations_method1: